Kayaking Lake Blackshear in Cordele, Georgia

 Wahoo Racer water slide at Six Flags Whitewater in Marietta, Georgia

-Splashing in the Metro
+3. Splashing in Metro Atlanta

 Choose from large water parks like Six Flags Over Georgia's Hurricane Harbor or Six Flags White Water (pictured above) … or take an intimate approach with splash pad fun like Historic Fourth Ward Park in Atlanta or the Geyser Towers at Stone Mountain Park.
 Enjoy a splashy cruise down the state’s largest lazy river at Spivey Splash Water Park in Jonesboro, or go jump in the lake at Acworth Beach at Cauble Park in Acworth.
 From thrilling water slides to relaxing beach vibes, the metro Atlanta area has it all.

-Find more Metro Atlanta Swimming
+Find more Metro Atlanta swimming.

 Savannah Canoe and Kayak group tour